tsanikgr/whist/README.md

 Welcome to the GitHub page of Whist.

 Whist is a trick-taking card game with many variations.
 The one implemented herein is very similar to [Oh Hell](https://en.wikipedia.org/wiki/Oh_Hell).
 You can download the app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.tsanikgr.whist_multiplayer.android).
-Please note that the code & documentation presented here are not up to date.
+Please note that the code & documentation presented here are not up to date, as many more features have been added.

 ### App statistics